-Use Construct Connect to find out the projects that were awarded.
+Use Building Connected to find out the projects that were awarded.
 Here is how you do it:

-1. Go on Construct Connect, filter by city, location, and AWARDED.
+1. Go on Building Connected, search for AWARDED jobs.
 These are the winners.

 2. Make an Excel file with all the companies in the contacts list to add to your Target List